arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ### Creating the `main` branch

-Next, we will change the default branch to be called `main`.
-This might be the default branch depending on your settings and version of Git.
+The `main` branch is likely to be the default branch depending on your settings and version of Git.
+But just to be sure, we will change the default branch to be called `main`:
-See the [setup episode](/path/to/earlier/module) for more information on this change.

 ```console
 $ git checkout -b main

 Switched to a new branch 'main'
 ```

 We can check that everything is set up correctly by asking Git to tell us the status of our project: